avaframe/AvaFrame/docs/DFAnumerics.rst

 The contribution of each particle to the different mesh points is summed up to finally give the mesh value.
 This method ensures that the total mass and momentum of the particles is preserved (the mass and momentum on the mesh will sum up to the same total).
-Flow depth and velocity mesh fields can then be deduced from the mass and momentum fields and the cell area (actual area of each grid cell, not the projected area).
+Flow thickness and velocity mesh fields can then be deduced from the mass and momentum fields and the cell area (actual area of each grid cell, not the projected area).